20 weeks pregnant with multiples

 If you found out the sex of your babies this week, you may be feeling a different kind of connection with them since hearing the news.
 You may have already picked out names and can now start calling your little ones by their monikers, which makes it all seem a bit more real for many parents.

-As your babies (and belly) grow, you may find you’re experiencing some pain and irritation.
-You can alleviate this with a support band, a lifesaver during pregnancy — especially when you’re carrying multiples!
-Round ligament pain is normal at this stage as your ligaments stretch to accommodate your growing uterus.
+As your babies (and belly) grow, you may find you’re experiencing some increased pressure and general discomfort.
+You can alleviate this with a belly support band, a lifesaver during pregnancy, especially when you’re carrying multiples!
+Round ligament pain is normal at this stage as your ligaments are being stretched to support your growing uterus.

 It’s also common for the skin on your belly to start feeling itchy as it stretches.
 Scratching may seem to be the obvious solution, but it can actually exacerbate the issue.
 Instead, try slathering your skin in a moisturizing cream or using cool packs to ease the itchiness.